Accessibility Tools

 Product Information

-• insurance cover in Germany and in EU- and Schengen countries
+• valid in Germany and in EU- and Schengen countries

 • maximum term of insurance relationship is 5 years

-• insurance relationship can be terminated at any time and shall end upon expiry of the month following the month of termination
+• insurance relationship can be terminated at any time and shall end upon expiry of the month following the termination

 • Worldwide Patient Legal Expenses Insurance